unikraft/docs/content/en/community/hackathons/sessions/advanced-app-porting/content/Overview_Unikraft-APIs.md

+Some apps may require direct interaction with the system API.
+One such example is `LWIP` which uses the network device to receive and send packets.
+[Here](https://github.com/unikraft/lib-lwip/blob/staging/uknetdev.c#L215) you can see how `LWIP` calls the function `uk_netdev_rx_one` from the internal library `uknetdev` to receive a packet.
-One important thing to point out regarding Unikraft internal libraries is that for each "category" of library (e.g., memory allocators, schedulers, filesystems, network drivers, etc.)
-Unikraft defines (or will define) an API that each library under that category must comply with.
+One important thing to point out regarding Unikraft internal libraries is that for each "category" of library (e.g., memory allocators, schedulers, filesystems, network drivers, etc.), Unikraft defines (or will define) an API that each library under that category must comply with.
 This is so that it's possible to easily plug and play different libraries of a certain type (e.g., using a co-operative scheduler or a pre-emptive one).
+We will now discuss present several examples of using the Unikraft API.

 #### VFScore

-Take for example the virtual filesystem (i.e. `vfscore`).
+In the first scenario, let us say you have have a library that is more like a filesystem, and we would like to hook it in the system such that an application that calls `open` will use your filesystem library.
-This library provides the implementation of system calls related to filesystem management.
+To do this we will work with the Virtual Fiesystem API. (`vfscore` internal library) This library provides the implementation of system calls related to filesystem management.
 We saw in previous sessions that there are two types of filesystems available in Unikraft `ramfs` and` 9pfs`.
 Obviously, these two have different implementations of generic file operations, such as reading, writing, etc.